foxysoft/idm-extension-rhidmo/README.txt

 messages

 Rhidmo® is free and open source software available under the Apache License, Version 2.0.
-Its maintainers provide non-commerical community support for Rhidmo® on a best-effort basis.
+Its maintainers provide non-commercial community support for Rhidmo® on a best-effort basis.
 If you encounter any problems, please create a GitHub issue in this repository.
 Commercial maintenance contracts or support options do not exist at this time.